Hindley School: Overview

 Hindley's school day lasts from 8:25 a.m. to 2:55 p.m.
 The Hindley Husky is the official mascot and appears on the mural at the schools cafeteria.
 Parents of Hindley students have set up a weekly emailed newsletter dubbed "The WIRE", which describes upcoming events.
-The principal of Hindley School is Keri Snowden.
+The principal of Hindley School is Ross Cooper.

 Hindley has a school orchestra, band and chorus which together give a holiday concert each December.
 For decades also the band chorus and orchestra perform in a spring concert.
 The Hindley Happening, a small fair, which has been held each spring on the school grounds.

 The school has a Kids Care Club.
 In December 2007, the club helped in a school-wide community service project to donate more than 100 "Holiday Hope Chests" to foster children served by the state Department of Children and Families in Bridgeport.
 The "chests" are shoe boxes filled with hats, gloves, small toiletries, crafts, books and the like for teenagers and pre-teens.